munificent/game-programming-patterns/book/observer.markdown

 Of course, the first thing to notice is that it only allocates memory when observers are being wired up. *Sending* a notification requires no memory allocation whatsoever -- it's just a method call.
-If you wire up your observers at the start of the game and don't mess with them much, the amount of allocation is minimal.
+If you hook up your observers at the start of the game and don't mess with them much, the amount of allocation is minimal.